 Check with your doctor or pharmacist if you aren’t sure if you should avoid certain foods with your medications.

-Although Ozempic and Victoza aren’t currently approved for weight loss, other diabetes drugs are used for this purpose.
+Although Ozempic and Victoza aren’t currently approved for weight management, other diabetes drugs are used for this purpose.
 For example, Saxenda (liraglutide), which has the same active drug as Victoza, is used for weight loss in people with type 2 diabetes.

 Both Ozempic and Victoza come as liquid solutions that are available as pens.
 Both drugs are given as a subcutaneous injection (an injection under your skin).